Curt Nimuendajú: Life and work

 Over the span of 40 years of fieldwork, much of it self-financed, he published about 60 articles, monographs, and vocabulary lists of indigenous languages.

 Between 1923 and 1924 he was one of the first to carry out scientific research on the Atlantic islands in the mouth of the Amazon.
 He worked at the service of the Museum of Gothenburg and had the support of Erland Nordenskiöld.
-Departing from Chaves, he didn't get permission to deboard on Mexiana.
+Departing from Chaves, he was not allowed to deboard at Mexiana.
 Instead he went to Caviana, where he conducted excavations on Aruã cemeteries and collected oral information from the island's inhabitants.

 Between 1929 and 1936 he spent 14 months with the Canela Indians, a Gê-speaking people on the northeastern edge of the central plateau of Brazil, and his monograph on them, translated and annotated by Robert Lowie, was published posthumously in 1946.
 His work on the Apinaye drew attention because it had many features that made it anomalous to the genre structure of the Gê societies to which it belonged in classification.
 This Apinaye anomaly was one that, while sharing the marked dualism of other related tribal societies, maintained a prescriptive marriage system, with sons incorporated into their father's group and daughters into their mothers' group, that did not fit the Crow-Omaha pattern that he, and Lowie had observed in the Gê tribal system generally.

 Despite failing health and warnings from his doctors, he set forth on what was to prove to be his last ethnographic survey in 1945 and was killed on 10 December, among the Tukúna people, by the Solimões river, near São Paulo de Olivença, Amazonas state.
 According to the German anthropologist Otto Zerries, he was slain because he had sex with a non-initiated girl.
 His ashes are kept in the São Paulo Museum of Art.

 The Curt Nimuendajú archives were housed at the National Museum of Brazil.
 They were completely destroyed in the fire that engulfed the museum in September 2018.

+Ethno-historical map

+During the period 1938 to 1945, Nimuendajú created four maps summarising the knowledge acquired in his career.
+These show the distributions of indigenous populations in and around Brazil.
+As well as showing current locations, he used arrows to indicate how groups moved in response to colonization.
+The maps were given to the State Museum of Pernambuco, the Smithsonian Institution, the National Museum of Brazil in Rio de Janeiro and the Emilio Goeldi Museum in Belém.
+The map at the Emilio Goeldi Museum, along with its bibliography giving hundreds of references, was added by UNESCO to its Memory of the World International Register in 2025, recognising it as documentary heritage of global importance.
+Measuring 2.20 m by 1.86 m, the map has information on around 1,400 Indigenous groups.
+Writing in 2002, the anthropologist Eduardo Viveiros de Castro described the map as "a historic cartographic accomplishment of enormous scope and a precious document".